seth-griffin/seth-griffin.github.io/_posts/2025-12-11-introduction-arc-programming-language.markdown

 ## Macros

-Macros, in lisp, generate generate code by expanding at runtime.
+Macros, in LISP, generate generate code by expanding at runtime.

 Consider the following example: